AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-customize-emailshare.md

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-video-reference/r-html5-video-viewer-20-localization.md#concept-1d5ca2d8480f4064a51eddba13940aad) for more information.

-Example - to set up a email share button that is 28 x 28 pixels, and that displays a different image for each of the four different button states.
+Example - to set up an email share button that is 28 x 28 pixels, and that displays a different image for each of the four different button states.

 ```
 .s7videoviewer .s7emailshare {